Enums

 Note

 GraphQL types are not a map of name: value, like in python enums.
-Strawberry uses the name of the members of the enum to create the GraphQL type.
+Strawberry defaults to using the name of the members of the enum to create the GraphQL type.
+You can use their values instead with @strawberry.enum(graphql_name_from="value")

 You can also deprecate enum value.
 To do so you need more verbose syntax using strawberry.enum_value and deprecation_reason .
 You can mix and match string and verbose syntax.